 7. The Same Keyword Phrase, Over, and Over, and Over

-Even if you have a reasonably innocent keyword phrase, repeating it over and over is going to trigger the spam censors.
+Even if you have a reasonably innocent keyword phrase, repeating it over and over is going to trigger spam censors.
 When you “flood” your page with keywords, your page itself starts to look like spam, even if it’s a relatively legitimate use of the word.
-You can use a keyword tool to see the number of keywords searches.
+You can use a keyword tool to see the number of keyword searches.
 Usually, you don’t want to use a keyword more than once per every hundred words.